getzola/zola/docs/content/documentation/content/section.md

 Although none of the front matter variables are mandatory, the opening and closing `+++` are required.

+Note that even though the use of TOML is encouraged, YAML front matter is also supported to ease porting legacy content.
+In this case the embedded metadata must be enclosed by triple minuses (`---`).

 Here is an example `_index.md` with all the available variables.
 The values provided below are the default values.